TX-XR/Sketch2Terrain-CHI25/README.md

 ### Sketch2Terrain offers a homogeneous system for different modes with customizable functions tailored to specific needs.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Interface_white.png?raw=true "The interface design.")
-(a) Observation Task Interface: This interface includes only the height adjustment function.
-An instruction panel displays task descriptions and timing information in front of the workspace. (b) Drawing Task Interface: This interface offers height adjustment, color change, redo, undo, and eraser functions.
-An instruction panel presents task descriptions and timing in front of the workspace. (c) Data Collection Mode Interface: By default, this interface uses a blue color scheme and includes functions for changing the terrain model and saving data.
+Interface design for (a) Training Data Collection: This interface includes functions for changing the terrain model and saving data. (b) Observation Task: This interface includes only the height adjustment function; (c) Drawing Task: This interface offers height adjustment, color change, redo, undo, and eraser functions.
+Both (b) and (c) equip an instruction panel that presents task descriptions and timing in front of the workspace.

 <!-- ### Sketch2Terrain provides real-time terrain generation, allowing users to iteratively sketch and visualise for more accurate results.
 ![Alt text](https://github.com/ETH-IKG/Sketch2Terrain/blob/main/images/Workflow.png?raw=true "The workflow.")